joho/geonames-rails/README.md

 Geonames-Rails
 ===

-I need a decent plugin that can do the following things
+I need a decent plugin that can do the following things with [the geonames database](http://www.geonames.org/)

   * generate a standard db migration
   * pull down the required geonames files from the web